-- (1) Preserved trees will be credited toward satisfying the tree planting requirements of this zoning code in accordance with the regulations of this subsection (65.080-B2.c). - (2) Credit will be given on the following basis: - (a) Trees up to 6 inches in diameter at breast height (DBH) will be credited on a 1:1 basis. - (b) Trees larger than 6 inches DBH, up to 12 inches DBH will be credited at a ratio of 2:1; - (c) Trees that are more than 12 inches DBH up to 24 inches DBH will be credited at a ratio of 3:1; and - (d) Trees that are more than 24 inches DBH will be credited at a ratio of 5:1. - (3) The tree preservation incentive credits provided in this subsection (65.080-B2.c) may not be used to reduce the number of trees required by this chapter by more than 50%. - (4) To receive tree preservation credit, the following additional conditions must be met: - (5) Preserved trees for which credit is given must be in good health and condition and may not be prohibited species; - (6) The original grade of the dripline area of a preserved tree may not be changed; - (7) Tree protection fencing must be installed around the outer limits of the dripline area and remain in place from commencement of construction activity until all exterior work is complete. - (1)(8) Tree protection fencing must consist of orange vinyl construction fencing, chain link fencing, snow fencing or other similar fencing at least 42 inches in height and supported at maximum of 10-foot intervals by posts or stakes sufficient to keep the fence upright and in place.
-A visible warning/no-disturb sign must be affixed to fence at 100-foot intervals. - (9) The land use administrator is expressly authorized to reduce off-street parking requirements to allow for the preservation of existing trees. - To encourage preservation of existing mature trees and the planting of larger trees, each square foot of pervious landscaped area within the dripline of a tree with a diameter at breast height of 6 inches or more is counted as 1.5 square feet of landscaped area for the purpose of meeting street yard landscaping requirements of Section 65.040 and the parking area landscaping requirements of Section 65.050, provided that:
+- (1) Preserved trees will be credited toward satisfying the tree planting requirements of this zoning code in accordance with the regulations of this subsection (65.080-B2.c). - (2) Credit will be given on the following basis: - (a) Preserved trees up to 6 inches in diameter at breast height (DBH) will be credited as 3 trees. - (b) Preserved trees larger than 6 inches DBH, up to 12 inches DBH will be credited as 4 trees; - (c) Preserved trees that are more than 12 inches DBH up to 24 inches DBH will be credited as 5 trees; and - (d) Preserved trees that are more than 24 inches DBH will be credited at a ratio of 10 trees. - (3) The tree preservation incentive credits provided in this subsection (65.080-B2.c) may not be used to reduce the number of trees required by this chapter by more than 50%. - (4) To receive tree preservation credit, the following additional conditions must be met: - (5) Preserved trees for which credit is given must be in good health and condition and may not be prohibited species;